 - Competitive analysis

-The last part is very relevant when you have to decide whether to publish a specific content or not.
-Knowing what your competitors are offering to their clients will help us find the right path.
+Keeping an eye on your competitors will allow you to examine what has worked well for their brand.
+This doesn’t mean copying.
 A good strategy is producing content that is 80% dedicated to your clients and 20% to your brand.
-This way, your clients will feel more content and well taken care of.
 Focusing more on your consumers will provide very valuable and personalized information.
-There is not a magic formula to create an attractive and popular content but, following certain parameters will help you to reach that goal.
-You will add the rest:
+There is not a magic formula to create an attractive and popular content but, following certain tactics can help you to reach that goal:

 - Disposable content: Content about a current topic that will lose momentum in the future.